+44 (0)330 229 0331 | firstname.lastname@example.org

 They just go down that list until they find a living relative.
 If there’s not a single relative, your estate goes to The Crown.
 Which I’m told is a very good show on Netflix.

 Oh, apparently I’ve misunderstood that.
 Different Crown.
 My bad.
 It actually goes to the state – this is known as ‘bona vacantia’.
-It means ‘unclaimed goods’, but they use the Latin term because Latin sounds posher.
+It means ‘unclaimed goods’, but they use the Latin term because Latin sounds a lot posher.
 Obviously.

 If you’re Cornish, it goes to Prince Charles specifically, you’ll be pleased to know.
 If there’s one thing in the world Prince Charles could do with more of, it’s everyone else’s money.
 In a single year’s period from 2019-20, he only inherited £1m from people dying intestate.
 If you too would like to leave your lifelong savings to a needy organisation like the Royal family, just don’t get a Will!